Skip to content

 PE lessons will take place every Monday afternoon.
 Children should come to school wearing their full PE kit (navy/black joggers or shorts, house colour/white t-shirt, and dark jogging top or blue school jumper).
 If children arrive in the wrong (or no) PE kit, they may be asked to change into a spare school PE kit.

-Spring Term - 2026
+Summer Term - 2026

 English